Harefield Entertainment: The Harefield Lottery

 At the end of the lottery a feather jewel worth £600 was found and given to Elizabeth.
 Verses by William Skipwith survive for another lottery entertainment, connected with the masque at Ashby Castle in 1607.

 As the Queen left Harefield the final scene was a speech made by the spirit of Place dressed as a widow, who said, "I could wish myself like the enchanted Castle of Love, to hold you here for ever, but your virtues would dissolve my enchantments".
 The widow gave Elizabeth a jewel in the form of an anchor.

-Sir George Savile wrote to the Earl of Shrewsbury with a copy of the farewell speech, and mentioned the expensive jewels and the "gown of rainbows very rich embroidered."
+Sir George Savile wrote to the Earl of Shrewsbury with a copy of the farewell speech, and mentioned the expensive presents given to the queen, the two jewels, worth £1000 and £600, and the "gown of rainbows very rich embroidered".
 The Jesuit Robert Persons was told that Alice, Countess of Derby asked the queen, who was in "her merriest vein" if Anne Stanley and her sister could serve in her privy chamber, or have consent to marry, which displeased the queen who commanded silence on such matters.
 Anne married Grey Brydges, a cousin of Elizabeth Brydges in 1607.